-How does a CPQ (configure-price-quote) solution enable faster onboarding of new salespeople and enable faster organizational growth?
+How does a configure-price-quote (CPQ) system enable faster training of new salespeople and quicker organizational growth?

 Lack of Product Knowledge Can Impede New Sales Reps